ied206/Joveler.DynLoader/USAGE.md

 **Recommended Workaround**: Declare two sets of delegates, the UTF-16 model for POSIX 64bit and LLP64 for the other.

-Different platforms have different unicode encoding conventions, and native libraries often follow it.
+Different platforms have different Unicode encoding conventions, and native libraries often follow it.

 - Windows: `UTF-16`, `ANSI`
 - POSIX: `UTF-8`

-Look for which data type the library use for strings.
+Look for which data type the library used for strings.

 - `char*`: `ANSI` on Windows and `UTF-8` on POSIX.
 Mostly used in POSIX libraries.
 - `wchar_t*`: `UTF-16` on Windows and `UTF-32`on POSIX.
 Windows libraries use it but rarely in POSIX libraries.
 - `tchar*`: `UTF-16` on Windows and `UTF-8` on POSIX.
 Windows libraries and some cross-platform POSIX libraries use it.

 Fortunately, you do not need to duplicate structs in most cases.
-Put `IntPtr` in place of string field, then return string as a propety using `DynLoaderBase.StringTo*Auto()` and `DynLoaderBase.PtrToStringAuto()` helper methods.
+Put `IntPtr` in place of a string field, then return string as a property using `DynLoaderBase.StringTo*Auto()` and `DynLoaderBase.PtrToStringAuto()` helper methods.

 ```csharp
 internal class Utf8d